testIT-WebTester/webtester2-core/documentation/chapters/annotation-mark.md

 [Home](../README.md)

 # @Mark
-This annotation can be added to methods of `PageFragment` subclasses in order to mark the page fragment in case the method is invoked.

-The marking feature can be activated / deactivated by setting the `markings.enabled` property.
+This annotation can be added to methods of `PageFragment` subclasses in order to mark the fragment in case the method is invoked.
+The 'marking' is done by setting different style attributes for the underlying element.

 The following marking types are available:

 - USED - the state of the fragment was changed
 - READ - the state of the fragment was read

+The marking feature can be activated / deactivated by setting the `markings.enabled` property.
 The color of each of these types can be configured by changing any of the following properties:

 - `markings.used.background`